 School/Child Care: School Year/Date:

 STUDENT/CHILD: Birthdate: Grade/Classroom:

-I plan to keep my Epi-pen with me at school/child care I will use my Epi-pen in a responsible manner, in accord orders.
-I will notify the school health/care staff immediately if I will not allow any other person to use my Epi-pen. dance with my physician 's
+□ I plan to keep my Epi-pen with me at school/child care ra □ I will use my Epi-pen in a responsible manner, in accorda orders. □ I will notify the school health/care staff immediately if m □ I will not allow any other person to use my Epi-pen. nce with my physician's y Epi-pen has been used. ch office/classroom.

-Student's Signature[Date
+Student's SignatureDa te

 PARENT/GUARDIAN:

-This contract is in effect for the current school year unless the above safety contingencies. revoked by the provide er or the child fails to meet

-I agree to see that my child carries his/her emergency is contains medication, and that the medication has not e I have been told to keep extra emergency medication i I know school staff may review this contract with me if follow agreement.
-I will provide the school a signed medication authorization xpired. n the Health Office or my child doesn't follow doctor orders or doesn't
+This contract is in effect for the current school year unless rethe above safety contingencies.
+I agree to see that my child carries his/her emergency me contains medication, and that the medication has not exposed in the latest lat edication as prescribed, that bired. the Health Office or ny child doesn't follow doctor on for this medication. the device r orders or doesn't

-Parent/Guardian's Signature Date

 Child Care Health Consultant/School Nurse:

+Cilia Care nearth consultanty strioth Nuise:

-The above child has demonstrated correct technique for of the physician order for emergency use of the Epi-per School/child care staff that have the need to know abo emergency medication have been notified.
-I will review the medication authorization provided by and Health Care Provider.
-Child Care Health Consultant/School Nurse Signature n. ut the child's condition a and the need to carry their
+□ The above child has demonstrated correct technique for of the physician order for emergency use of the Epi-pen. □ School/child care staff that have the need to know about emergency medication have been notified. □ I will review the medication authorization provided by the and Health Care Provider.
+Child Care Health Consultant/School Nurse Signature the child's condition and the e need to carry their